Clover Home Leisure

 Step 2: Use a Phosphate Remover

-Use a phosphate remover (also called a phosphate reducer) designed for pools.
-These products bind with phosphates so your filter can remove them.
+A phosphate remover (also called a phosphate reducer) binds phosphates so your filter can capture them.

 Step 3: Clean or Backwash Your Filter

-After using a phosphate remover, your filter will trap a lot of particles.
-Clean it thoroughly to complete the task.
+After treatment, your filter traps a lot of particles.
+Clean it thoroughly to finish the job.

 Step 4: Maintain Balanced Water